episode6/hackit-quickstart/README.md

     Android sdk directory (default "$ANDROID_HOME")
 ```

-`hackit-quickstart` can be configured via a config file or environment variables.
+`hackit-quickstart` can be configured via a file or environment variables.
 By default the app checks for a file at `~/.hackit-quickstart`, but that can be overridden using the `-config` flag.
 For episode6 projects, I use the following config...
 ```bash
 # hackit-quickstart default config